AI4Bharat/IndicLLMSuite/README.md

 - **IndoWordNet**- Novel dataset created by converting the entried of [IndoWordNet](https://pypi.org/project/pyiwn/) to Instruction-Response pairs in 18 Indic languages.
 - **Anudesh**- A crowd-sourced collection of prompts accompanied by responses generated from the Llama2-70B-Chat model.
 - **Wiki-Conv**- Collection of short, to-the-point conversations on Wikipedia passages and Wiki-Infoboxes created using Llama2-70B-Chat model.
-- **Wiki-Chat**- Collection of long, open conversations on Wikipedia passages, created by simulating conversations between a User and an Assistant models.
+- **Wiki-Chat**- Collection of long, open conversations on Wikipedia passages created by simulating conversations between a User and an Assistant model.

 ### IndicAlign-Toxic
 The IndicAlign-toxic segment encompasses datasets to align chat models to handle toxic prompts responsibly.
 It comprises of the below datasets: